Apply to Bachelor of Architecture

-- Portfolio score (optional for Architecture applicants)
+- Portfolio (optional but recommended for Architecture applicants)

 Students who wish to enroll in a dual degree, Bachelor of Architecture + Master of Landscape Architecture or Bachelor of Science in Interior Architecture + Master of Architecture, can do so after the semester begins by visiting our Center for Student Development.

 We encourage you to participate in one of our forthcoming Transfer Information Sessions to learn more about the process of changing your major to architecture.
 Many, if not all of your questions will be answered during theses sessions.